 A Magistrate is a judicial officer who presides in a Magistrate's Court.
 He/she is appointed by the President on the recommendation of the Chief Justice.
 For civil claims, a Magistrate's Court has jurisdiction to hear and try an action for the recovery of a sum or sums not exceeding S$60,000.
 For specific details regarding the powers and jurisdiction of a Magistrate's Court, please refer to the State Courts Act.

 A Magistrate will hear and try a civil action in open court, unless otherwise ordered.
 At the conclusion of the trial, the Magistrate will pronounce judgment and such judgment shall (subject to appeal to the High Court) be final and conclusive between the parties.

-The Civil Registry handles all administrative matters relating to the operations of the Civil Justice Division.All interlocutory applications (i.e. applications that are filed and heard before the trial) are heard by Deputy Registrars (who are Judicial Officers) at the Civil Registry.
-The Civil Registry is also tasked with the management of the caseload heard at the Civil Justice Division.
-The Civil Registry ensures the smooth and efficient running of the seamless Civil Justice Division and oversees the history of the case or matter from the commencement of filing of the Writ of Summons or Originating Summons to the final resolution of the matter.
+For Civil matters, all interlocutory applications (i.e. applications that are filed and heard before the trial) are heard by Deputy Registrars (who are Judicial Officers) at the Office of the Registrar.
+The Office of the Registrar is also tasked with the management of the caseload heard for Civil matters.
+The Office of the Registrar ensures the smooth and efficient running of the registry and oversees the history of the case or matter from the commencement of filing of the Writ of Summons or Originating Summons to the final resolution of the matter.

 The Bailiffs Section handles the enforcement proceedings commenced by parties in respect of Judgments and Orders of cases that come under the jurisdiction of the State Courts.
 The bailiffs are empowered under Sections 15 & 16 of the State Courts Act (Chapter 321) to handle enforcement proceedings.